gerrowadat/nomad-homelab/README.md

 the worst thing that'll happen if you get hacked is you lose your plex library or something.
 Probably don't bet your company or employer's compute capability on this, ok? #worksonmycluster

-Also, I'm doing this stuff as a hobbyist - my [profile](https://log.andvari.net/about.html) suggest I'm a very impressive industry class hackerman, but I actually talk to people for a living and have not written more than a few lines of code for money in close to 10 years.
+Also, I'm doing this stuff as a hobbyist - my [profile](https://log.andvari.net/pages/about.html) suggests I'm a very impressive industry class hackerman, but I actually talk to people for a living and have not written more than a few lines of code for money in close to 10 years.